anujinho/anujinho/README.md

 - 👋 Hi, I’m @anujinho
-- 👀 I’m interested in exploring the concept of intelligence by ingraining it in machines using mathematics and compute.
+- 👀 I’m interested in exploring the concept of intelligence by embedding it in machines using mathematics and compute.
      More specifically, I research Self-Supervised Representation Learning and Few-Shot Learning.
 - 🌱 I’m currently working at Shell and am a Master graduate from TU Delft.
 - 📫 You can reach me at anujrsingh1@gmail.com